usdaud/algotradinglib.github.io/en/pedia/v/volume_and_market_sentiment.md

 Market sentiment can be derived from various sources, including:

   1. **News and Social Media**: Headlines, news articles, and social media posts can significantly impact investor sentiment.
-Algo traders often use natural language processing (NLP) algorithms to analyze news sentiment and quantify its potential impact on securities.
+Algo traders often use [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) algorithms to analyze news sentiment and quantify its potential impact on securities.

   2. **[Economic Indicators](../e/economic_indicators.md)**: Macro-economic data releases, such as GDP growth, employment figures, and interest rate decisions, can shape market sentiment by influencing expectations about future economic performance.